contiv/netplugin/docs/DevEnv.md

 ```

 ### 5. Run system tests `Estimated Time: 90 mins`
-Note: Again, this is also done from inside the VM.
-System tests would run across multiple
+Note: This is done outside the VMs.
+System tests would start the vagrant VMs if
-hosts (vm1 and vm2).
-Therefore it is important to keep both VMs (spun up from make-demo) running
-otherwise it may not run multi-host networking tests well enough.
-The time taken to run
-system tests will be higher first time because the tests will download some containers for testing
+they are not already running and run the tests on two VMs
 ```
-$ make host-sanity-test
+$ make system-test
 ```

 ### 6. Commit changes to your fork; submit PR